DeWitt Clinton Littlejohn

-Biography
+Early life and education

+Littlejohn initially pursued an academic course at Geneva College.

+Career

-Littlejohn initially pursued an academic course at Geneva Academy.
-Deciding to not complete college, he instead engaged in several profitable mercantile pursuits, acting for a time as a forwarder of fresh produce on the lakes and canals of the region.
-He later engaged in the manufacture of flour at Oswego, New York.
+He did not complete college, and instead engaged in several profitable mercantile pursuits, acting for a time as a forwarder of fresh produce on the lakes and canals of the region.
+He later engaged in the manufacturing of flour in Oswego, New York.

+New York state political involvement

 He was Mayor of Oswego, New York in 1849 and 1850.
-He was a member of the New York State Assembly (Oswego Co., 1st D.) in 1853, 1854, 1855, 1857, 1859, 1860, 1861, 1866, 1867, 1870, 1871 and 1884.
-He was speaker in 1855, 1857, 1859, 1860 and 1861; and was the chief lieutenant of political boss Thurlow Weed.
+He was a member of the New York State Assembly (Oswego Co., 1st D.) in 1853, 1854, 1855, 1857, 1859, 1860, 1861, 1866, 1867, 1870, 1871, and 1884.
+He was speaker in 1855, 1857, 1859, 1860 and 1861; and was the chief lieutenant to Thurlow Weed.

-Early in 1861, Littlejohn was influential in the backroom politics to select Ira Harris over Horace Greeley as the Republican Party's nominee to run for the U.S. Senate to succeed William H. Seward, who had not run for re-election, expecting to join President Abraham Lincoln's Cabinet.
-In September, Littlejohn unsuccessfully sued Greeley and the New York Tribune for libel.
-With the outbreak of the Civil War in 1861, Littlejohn worked actively to recruit troops in the Oswego area.
+In 1861, Littlejohn was influential in the backroom politics to select Ira Harris over Horace Greeley as the Republican Party's nominee to run for the U.S. Senate to succeed William H. Seward, who had not run for re-election, expecting to join President Abraham Lincoln's cabinet.
+In September, Littlejohn unsuccessfully sued Greeley and the New-York Tribune for libel.

+Union Army support

-Littlejohn used his political connections in July 1862 to secure a commission as Colonel of the 110th New York Volunteer Infantry, a regiment he helped raise through his personal efforts.
-He trained his troops at Camp Patterson near Baltimore, Maryland, where it was stationed until November, when it was ordered to Federal-occupied New Orleans, Louisiana.
+When the Civil War began in 1861, Littlejohn worked actively to recruit troops in the Oswego area.
+Littlejohn used his political connections in July 1862 to secure a commission as Colonel of the 110th New York Infantry Regiment, a regiment he helped raise through his personal efforts.
+He trained his troops at Camp Patterson near Baltimore, where it was stationed until November, when it was ordered to be relocated to federal-occupied New Orleans.